 • Create conservation stewards of the future

-The paddlesports training, generally offered in the spring and fall, involves 16 hours of intense instruction with expert American Canoe Association (ACA) instructors who coach attendees through the rigorous ACA Coastal Day Trip Leader course.
+The paddlesports training, generally offered in the spring and fall, involves 16 hours of intense instruction with expert American Canoe Association (ACA) instructors who coach attendees through the rigorous ACA Kayak Touring Trip Leader course.
 This course focuses on risk assessment and group management, an excellent fit for creating future generations of safe paddlers.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.